-- If the problem is the capacitor, test it.
-The capacitor is easy to identify because it’s shaped like a cylinder, like a small can of beer.
+3. If the problem is the capacitor, test it.
+The capacitor is easily identifiable because it’s shaped like a cylinder, like a small beer can.
 The top of a working capacitor should be flat.
 If it’s bulging, replace it.
 If it’s flat but your fan motor is still not turning on, you’ll want to test the capacitor to see if it’s still working.
 You can purchase a tester at any hardware store.
 And as usual, turn off the air conditioner before doing any work on it.

 How to Prevent AC Fan Motor Issues